ScrawnyGrandpa/Final_Project_Fullstack/README.md

 #### Prerequisites:

-Before you begin, make sure you have the following installed on your machine:
+Before you begin, make sure you clear your local storage and have the following installed on your machine:

 - VSCode
 - Node.js (Recommended version: v16.x.x or later)
-- MongoDB
+- MongoDB Compass

 #### Installation: